pfennigt/e_coli_growth/01_studies/SDY010_MetabG_metabolites_G/ASY002_metabolite_acetate/README.md

 	sample_dilution: dilution of the sample before measurement (diluted to x times concentration)

 	well_volume_mul: liquid volume in the measured well [ul]

+	wells: FlowerPlate wells sampled for the metabolite sample

 4. Missing data codes: